SRRT: Exploring Search Region Regulation for Visual Object Tracking: Experiments

-{ \textbf{GOT-10K. }} GOT-10k~\cite{GOT10K} is a tracking dataset that broadly covers 560 classes of common outdoor moving objects.
+{ \textbf{GOT-10k. }} GOT-10k~\cite{got10k} is a tracking dataset that broadly covers 560 classes of common outdoor moving objects, the training and testing sets are not intersected.
 We submit results to its online evaluation server.
 Average overlap (AO) is employed for performance measure.
-As shown in Tab.~\ref{tab:compare_sota}, SRRTransT achives AO of 67.7\%, which is a better performance than the baseline.
+As shown in Tab.~\ref{tab:compare_sota}, SRRTransT achives an AO score of 67.7\%, which is a better performance than the baseline.
 For SRRSiamRPN++, the AO score increases to 58.3\%.
 The results show that our SRRT can generalize effectively on different scenarios and challenges.

-{ \textbf{UAV123. }} UAV123~\cite{UAV} contains 123 low-altitude aerial videos with 9 object categories.
-Similar to LaSOT~\cite{LaSOT}, it contains long sequences and distractor scenes, which can be challenging for robust object tracking.
+{ \textbf{UAV123. }} UAV123~\cite{uav} contains 123 low-altitude aerial videos with 9 object categories, the total frames are more than 112K.
+Similar to LaSOT, it contains long sequences and distractor scenes, which can be challenging for robust object tracking.
 As shown in Tab.~\ref{tab:compare_sota}, SRRT boosts the performance of the baselines.
-SRRTransT achieves the state-of-the-art performance with the AUC of 71.1\%.
+It is worth noting that SRRTransT achieves the state-of-the-art performance with an AUC of 71.1\%.

-{ \textbf{LaSOT$_{ext}$.}} LaSOT$_{ext}$ is an extension dataset of LaSOT, containing 150 videos of 15 object categories, which is more challenge than LaSOT.
-As shown in Tab.~\ref{tab:compare_sota}, SRRTransT and SRRSiamRPN++ outperform their baselines by 2.3\% and 1.6\% in terms of AUC, respectively.
-Our SRRTransT achives a competitive AUC (47.4\%) with the current best method KeepTracker~\cite{keeptrack} while has a 2$\times$ faster (41.8 $vs$ 18.3 $fps$) speed.
+{ \textbf{LaSOT$_{ext}$.}} LaSOT$_{ext}$~\cite{lasotext} is an extension of the LaSOT benchmark, containing 150 videos of 15 object categories, which is more challenging than LaSOT.
+As shown in Tab.~\ref{tab:compare_sota}, SRRT paradigm also demonstrates its superiority on LaSOT$_{ext}$ benchmark.
+SRRTransT and SRRSiamRPN++ outperform their baselines by 2.3\% and 1.6\% in terms of AUC, respectively.
+Our SRRTransT achieves a competitive AUC (47.4\%) with the current best method KeepTracker~\cite{keeptrack} while having a 2$\times$ faster (41.8 $vs$ 18.3 $fps$) speed.